peteroupc/html3dutil/doc/tutorial-camera.md

 near clipping plane will be located at the chopped-off top, and the far clipping plane will be at the base.

-The perspective projection converts 3D coordinates to 4-element vectors in the form (X, Y, Z, W), also known as _clip coordinates_.
+The perspective projection converts 3D coordinates to 4-element vectors in the form (X, Y, Z, W), also known as _homogeneous coordinates_ in _clip space_.
 However, this is not the whole story, since in general, nearly all lines that are parallel in world space will generally not appear parallel in a perspective transformation, so additional math is needed to achieve the perspective effect.
 The graphics pipeline (outside the HTML 3D library) does this by dividing the X, Y, and Z components by the W component to get the 3D point's _normalized device coordinates_.

 The following methods define a perspective projection.